 The Foundation is a 501(c)(3) organization.
-All donations to the foundation are fully tax-deductible as charitable donations for income tax purposes.
-Donations to the foundation are recognized at the annual Public Health Symposium, in the Commissioned Officers Association newsletter (Frontline) and in the most recent annual report.
+All donations are fully tax-deductible as charitable donations for income tax purposes.
+Donations are recognized at the annual Public Health Symposium and in the newsletter Frontline.

 Build leadership in public health through advocacy, education, research, partnerships, and program support.

 Advance public health and public health leadership for a healthier nation.

 Foundation By-Laws (Updated March 2010)